 Two rivers flow through the Mesara and both have their source near the village of Asimi.
 From there they flow in opposite directions.
 Geropotamos, known in ancient times as Lethaios, flow westwards to the sea and out into the Gulf of Mesara.
 Anapodaris, the ancient name Katarhaktes, flows into the bay of Derma, east of the village of Tsoutsouros.

-Here in the Mesara in ancient times, civilization grew from Neolithic (5th Century BC) to the modern day.
-During the Minoan Prepalatial period growth was amazing (4th & 3rd centuries BC) where huge leaps forward were taken in architecture, pottery, the incredible circular tholos tombs, Agios Onoufrios and Kamares ware, and countless figurines, seals, and jewelry were produced.
+Here in the Messara in ancient times, civilization grew from Neolithic (5th Century BC) to the modern day.
+During the Minoan Prepalatial period growth was amazing (4th & 3rd centuries BC) where tremendous leaps forward were taken in architecture, pottery, the incredible circular tholos tombs, Agios Onoufrios and Kamares ware, and countless figurines, seals, and jewellery were produced.

 Later came Gortyn, the magnificent city that dominated the Messara for sixteen centuries, from 800BC to 800AD.
-Gortyn is situated just west of Agioi Deka and covered a diameter of ten kilometers.
-It is said that in its greatest years over 80,000 people lived in Gortyn and in Roman times it became not only the capital of Crete but the Capital of Cyrene as well (North Africa).
+Gortyn is situated just west of Agioi Deka and covers a diameter of ten kilometres.
+It is said that in its greatest years, over 80,000 people lived in Gortyn and in Roman times it became not only the capital of Crete but the Capital of Cyrene as well (North Africa).

 There is still a plane tree in the ruins of Gortyn that keeps its leaves all year.
 Under that tree, Zeus made love to Europa and the children they produced were Minos, the king at Knossos and his brother Rhadamantys, King of Festos.